kud/browser-js/README.md

 ### isEmbedded()

-Tell you if the page is embedded (iframe) or not.git
+Tell you if the page is embedded (iframe) or not.

 ```
 Brower.isEmbedded()